chris-paterson/Recall/README.md

 ## Ideas
-- At the moment there isn't a plan to be able to add new notes so the following command will just open the file in vim.
-    - `recall -o`
 - A quick way to backup would be nice, aka to git.
 Maybe it auto trys to pull the most recent changes.
 - Use a git repo as storage.
     - On launch try to pull most recent changes